Graduate Department of History

 Program Overview

-Students must complete a minimum of thirty-three semester hours of graduate work.
-At least twenty-four of these hours must be taken on a letter-grade basis.
-As part of the thirty-three hours, the student must take HIS 5067 (Public History Theory and Methods), HIS 6059 (Historical Methods), HIS 5082 (Archiving History), HIS 5083 (Preserving Historic Sites and Spaces), HIS 5165 (Digital History), HIS 6087 (Exhibiting History), at least one history seminar (HIS6934), and complete six internship credits.
+Students must complete a minimum of 33 semester hours of graduate work.
+At least 24 of these hours must be taken on a letter-grade basis.
+As part of the 33 hours, the student must take HIS 5067 (Public History Theory and Methods), HIS 6059 (Historical Methods), HIS 5083 (Preserving Historic Sites and Spaces), and HIS 5935 (American Architectural History).
+Students must also take at least one of HIS 5082 (Managing Archives and Historical Records), HIS 5165 (Digital History), or HIS 6087 (Exhibiting History) and complete three credits of internship.
 In addition, students must fulfill the language requirement and write an acceptable thesis or complete an acceptable capstone research project.

 HAPH as a Minor Field